grumpyjames/birding-almanac/features/a-200-bird-year/part-08-bristol-weekend.md

 We trespass further on parental time the next day by commandeering a lift to Bristol.
-There's a hook though; we're going via Aust Warth, where, by all accounts, there ought to be a short eared owl or two for us to catch up with.
+There's a hook though; we're going via Aust Warth, where, by all accounts, there ought to be a Short-eared Owl or two for us to catch up with.

 Aust is between the two Severn bridges.
 The land feels quite broken up
-- "it's neither fish nor fowl" cries AB2; a remarkably unbruised idiom.
+- "it's neither fish nor fowl" cries AB2; a remarkably unbruised idiom, for her vernacular.
 I'm reminded of various Pratchettian descriptions of parts of Lancre.
 The RSPB would probably describe it as having 'big skies' (please, make it stop).
 It's definitely wild.
 And a bit grubby.

 There's a reedbed at the North East end (the M48 crossing), and an old ferry crossing.
 We park nearby (it seems to be the only appropriate road) and have